exakat/php-dictionary/dictionary.rst

 Static variables may be declared only once, starting with PHP 8.3.
 Until that version, it is a best practice to only declare them once.

+Static variables may use any PHP expressions to define their default value.
+That value is used when the variable is used for the first time.

 .. code-block:: php